Leuchars Station: British Army

 The primary Army unit based at Leuchars is the Royal Scots Dragoon Guards.
 It is a cavalry regiment which specialises in the reconnaissance role.
 It is equipped with the Jackal 2 armoured fighting vehicle and the Coyote tactical support vehicle.

-Other army units included 2 Close Support Battalion of the Royal Electrical and Mechanical Engineers (REME) and 110 Provost Company of the Royal Military Police.
+Other army units included 2 Close Support Battalion of the Royal Electrical and Mechanical Engineers (REME).

 Royal Air Force

 The station continues to be home to several RAF units, including No. 612 (County of Aberdeen) Squadron RAuxAF, the East of Scotland Universities Air Squadron incorporating No. 12 Air Experience Flight, and the headquarters of Scotland and Northern Ireland Region and Central Scotland Wing of the Air Training Corps.

 The airfield is maintained by the RAF as a diversion airfield for military aircraft.